Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 She still managed an exhausted smile and a handshake for Costello though as they said goodbye.
 The captain could be goddamn charming when he wanted to be.

-He trotted down the stairs---not really the right word to describe such a weight of man and equipment in motion, but whatever---and joined the team, looking pleased behind his mask.
+He trotted down the stairs - not really the right word to describe such a weight of man and equipment in motion, but whatever - and joined the team, looking pleased behind his mask.

 “So.
 Final verdict is the facility is clean of Arutech,” he said.
 “Especially the shipyard workers.”